muhammadmateensadiq/Blockchain-AI-Powered-Lost-Found-System-Solidity-Smart-Contract/README.txt

 2. Create a new file → paste `LostAndFoundChain.sol`
 3. Compile with **Solidity 0.8.24**
 4. Deploy on **Remix VM** or **Injected Provider** (MetaMask + Sepolia/Polygon)

+No on-chain verification performed; this is a simulation prototype.

+Author: Muhammad Mateen Sadiq